cchantep/probot-jira/README.md

 # pr-jira

-> A GitHub App built that check consistency between pull requests and JIRA issues
+> A GitHub App that checks the consistency between pull requests and JIRA issues

 ## Usage